Building Bridges: The Art and Science of Dental Bridgework

 3. Maryland Bridge: Also known as a resin-bonded bridge, this type of bridge is made of porcelain, porcelain fused to metal, or plastic teeth and gums supported by a metal or porcelain framework.
 Maryland bridges are attached to the adjacent teeth using a metal or porcelain wing.

 4. Implant-Supported Bridge: In cases where multiple teeth are missing, an implant-supported bridge may be recommended.
-This type of bridge is secured in place by dental implants that are surgically placed in the jawbone, providing a stable foundation for the bridge.
+This type of bridge is secured in place by dental implants that are surgically placed in the jawbone, providing a stable for the bridge.

 Caring for Bridgework